darmeth/english-football-results/README.md

 # English Football Results

-Results of all top 4 tier soccer games in England since 1888.
+Results of all top 4 tier football (soccer) games in England since 1888.

 Forked from [jalapic/engsoccerdata](https://github.com/jalapic/engsoccerdata)
 and compacted down to single-column, full-time results.